 Each department within Student Services must create a safety plan that covers what COVID 19 mitigation strategies they will use.
-The plan should be specific to their operational parameters and consider each of the requirements outlined in this plan.
+The plan should be specific to their operational parameters and consider each of the requirements outlined in the Safe Back to School Plan.